 Do-li-na

-Rooted in my grandmother’s silenced Slovenian heritage, Do-li-na explores Italy’s borderlands through large-format photography, archives, and nocturnal cameras, questioning how images shape memory, power, and belonging.
+Rooted in my grandmother's silenced Slovenian heritage, Do-li-na reconsiders the documentary act through large-format photography, archival reproductions, and nocturnal video, questioning how images shape memory, power, and belonging.

-Do-li-na is a visual research on how images shape memory and identity in Friuli-Venezia Giulia, a borderland where Italian, Slovenian, Friulian, and German cultures and languages coexist.
+Do-li-na is a visual research that takes Friuli-Venezia Giulia as its point of departure to examine how images shape memory and identity where competing histories and cultures coexist.

-The project began with a personal discovery: only after my grandmother’s death did I learn of her long-concealed Slovenian heritage, alongside documents from fascist Italianization policies—especially those connected to the 1923 school reform—that systematically sought to erase minority identities.
-What first appeared as a private silence revealed itself as part of a wider historical repression, opening a space to investigate how cultural memory is suppressed, transmitted, and remade.
+The project began with a personal discovery: only after my grandmother's death did I learn of her long-concealed Slovenian heritage, alongside documents from fascist Italianization policies, particularly those connected to the 1923 Gentile school reform, which systematically sought to erase minority identities in the name of a unified Italian national identity.
+What first appeared as a private silence gradually revealed itself as part of a wider historical repression, opening a space to investigate how cultural memory is suppressed, transmitted, and remade.

-Do-li-na positions photography as a site of tension between construction and omission, reality and imagination.
-It interrogates the medium’s historical claim to truth and foregrounds the ethical responsibilities embedded in every act of looking.
-Ultimately, the project challenges dominant ideas of landscape, belonging, and national identity, exploring what persists in the margins—quietly but powerfully—in the spaces between comprehension and mystery, and in the memories that resist erasure.
+Do-li-na positions photography between construction and omission, reality and imagination.
+It interrogates the medium's historical claim to truth while foregrounding the ethical responsibilities embedded in every act of looking.
+Ultimately, the project explores what persists in the margins, where memory resists erasure and certainty gives way to ambiguity.

 © Davide Degano - Image from the Do-li-na photography project